How Much Does A Million-Dollar Life Insurance Policy Cost

 Gender

-Gender is another key factor considered by most life insurance companies.
-In some states, gender-based pricing is mandatory for practice by life insurance companies.
-In these states, women tend to pay lower premiums than men.
+Gender is an important factor that many life insurance companies consider when determining premiums.
+In some states, gender-based pricing is required by law.
+In these states, women generally pay lower premiums than men, as men are often seen as higher-risk policyholders.

 Policy Type